Eigenvalue falls in thin broken quantum strips: Near field operator

 and so $\mathbb{S}(0)=-1$.
 Let us denote by

 the sequence of values of $\alpha$ such that $\mathbb{S}(\alpha^\star_k)=-1$.
-In the following, these $\alpha_k^\star$ will be called the threshold angles.
-We will assume that there exist positive threshold angles, a property that unfortunately we have not been able to prove.
+In the following, these $\alpha_k^\star$ will be called the critical angles.
+We will assume that there exist positive critical angles, a property that unfortunately we have not been able to prove.
 More precisely, the increase of the multiplicity of the discrete spectrum of $A^\Om$ as $\alpha$ tends to $\pi/2$ is due to detaching of an eigenvalue from the threshold $\pi^2$ at a TR.
-However we cannot prove that TR are proper.
-Let us emphasize that the numerics of Section \ref{SectionNumericalResults} (see in particular Figure \ref{TRPhase}) seems to indicate that positive threshold angles indeed exist.
+However we cannot prove that these TRs are proper.
+Let us emphasize that the numerics of Section \ref{SectionNumericalResults} (see in particular Figure \ref{TRPhase}) seems to indicate that positive critical angles indeed exist.